ulule/loukoum/README.md

 Loukoum is a simple SQL Query Builder, only **PostgreSQL** is supported at the moment.

-If you have to generate complex queries, which relies on various context, **loukoum** is the right tool for you.
+If you have to generate complex queries, which rely on various contexts, **loukoum** is the right tool for you.

 Afraid to slip a tiny **SQL injection** manipulating `fmt` to append conditions? **Fear no more**, loukoum is here to protect you against yourself.